Fortinetics Book a call →

 Target architecture design.
 The enclave, network segmentation, identity, endpoint controls, logging pipeline, and evidence generation mechanisms.
 If the current state is far from the target, the architecture phase is longer.
 For companies that already have a substantial cloud-native infrastructure, this is often closer to a refinement than a redesign.

 Policy library scaffolding.
-The set of policies the assessment will require — Access Control Policy, Incident Response Plan, Configuration Management Policy, System Security Plan, etc. First drafts are produced, scoped to the organization’s specific reality (not template dumps).
+The set of policies the assessment will require: Access Control Policy, Incident Response Plan, Configuration Management Policy, System Security Plan, and the rest.
+First drafts are produced, scoped to the organization’s specific reality (not template dumps).

 At the end of month 2: a concrete implementation plan for the remaining months, with every control traced to a specific implementation owner and a target completion date.